gamesbook/pyprototypr/docs/source/core_shapes.rst

-      - *points_offset* of ``0.25`` cm; this means that the two "wingtips" of the arrowhead are not in line with the top of the tail portion but are moved forwards, away from the tail; and the head has been been made narrower and longer
+      - *points_offset* of ``0.25`` cm; this means that the two "wingtips" of the arrowhead are not in line with the top of the tail portion but are moved forwards, away from the tail, and the head has been been made narrower and longer

       The **blue** (``aqua`` fill) arrow has these properties: